British Infection Association: History

-The BIA was formed from a merger in November 2009 between the Association of Medical Microbiologists. and the British Infection Society (Itself a result of the merger of the British Society for the Study of Infection with the Clinical Infection Society in 1998).
+The BIA was formed from a merger in November 2009 between the Association of Medical Microbiologists and the British Infection Society (itself a result of the merger of the British Society for the Study of Infection with the Clinical Infection Society in 1998).
 The BIA was registered under its new name with the Registrar of Companies for Scotland on 12 November 2010.

 Organisation and Aims

 The organisation has upwards of 1500 members.
 Full members of the association include consultants, associate specialists and senior academics, but membership options are offered for those in training and non-medically qualified healthcare workers with an interest in infection.

 BIA represents infection professional specialists at a high level in the UK through collaboration with the Royal Colleges and work with NHS England and the UK Health Security Agency and other government bodies.
 It provides multiple educational opportunities each year.
-They host their own events, are a hosting society of the Federation of Infection Societies Conference and are an affiliated society of ESCMID Research and travel grants are awarded on an annual basis with a focus on infection specialists in the early stages of their careers.
-The association has produced multiple guidelines and infection quick reference guides to assist infection specialists and others in their practice and publishes two journals, the Journal of Infection and Clinical Infection in Practice.
+They host their own events, are a hosting society of the Federation of Infection Societies Conference, and are an affiliated society of ESCMID Research.
+Travel grants are awarded on an annual basis, with a focus on infection specialists in the early stages of their careers.
+The association has produced multiple guidelines and infection quick reference guides to assist infection specialists and others in their practice.
+BIA publishes two journals, the Journal of Infection and Clinical Infection in Practice.